-- Note that the scale of the total gas volumes, on the right-hand side, is three times the scale of the left-hand axis, which shows individual retailer volumes. - Allocated volumes for Scholarship NZ are not large enough to be seen on this chart.

-• The data are from a mix of allocation stages: Final through May 2019; Interim for June 2019 through March 2020; and Initial for April through June 2020.
+- Note that the scale of the total gas volumes, on the right-hand side, is three times the scale of the left-hand axis, which shows individual retailer volumes. - Allocated volumes for Scholarship NZ (which was an active retailer between February 2018 and March 2020) are not large enough to be seen on this chart. - The data are from a mix of allocation stages: Final through August2019; Interim for September 2019 through June 2020; and Initial for July through September 2020.
 Note that the initial allocation data are those initially produced by the allocation agent, not the D+1 allocations that were used to replace the initial allocations.